 A little over 10 years ago more than 800 people involved in the arts and culture sector gathered at Wits University to launch the National Arts Initiative.
 This had two purposes: to research and make recommendations for new cultural policies appropriate to a post-apartheid, democratic dispensation, and to launch a national body that would lobby for such policies.

 A year later in December 1993, at Technikon Natal in Durban, about 220 delegates adopted 17 resolutions that would transform the cultural institutional framework to serve the aspirations and needs of 40-million people, as opposed to seven million white South Africans.
-It was here that the National Arts Coalition was born.
-It

 was to be the first national, multi-disciplinary and non-partisan cultural lobby, and it comprised about 80 organisations around the country.